The Tribulation Soldier Coms

 How should I prepare myself?

 This is probably the most important question of all, simply because we all find ourselves at different stages and circumstances in our Christian walks.
 However, the principles of preparation remain the same throughout.
-As Christians, we don’t need to rely on our own limited intellect (thankfully), instead we always have to recognise our need for the Holy Spirit to guide, interpret and ultimately make God’s Word take root in our hearts.
+As Christians, we don’t need to rely on our own limited intellect (thankfully), instead, we always have to recognize our need for the Holy Spirit to guide, interpret and ultimately make God’s Word take root in our hearts.
 So, I’d suggest taking a few minutes in prayer beforehand, to quieten our minds.
 When we acknowledge our need, God by His Spirit, impresses upon us the revelation we need and makes clear what He’s saying to our hearts.

 How long should I study this teaching?

 This is a teaching will never change and it’s something we can refer to again and again.
-However to begin with, I believe it’s important that an individual takes a season aside to study these teachings, before moving on to greater teachings and here’s why.
+However, to begin with, I believe it’s important that an individual takes a season aside to study these teachings, before moving on to greater teachings and here’s why.
 This audio series is one complete teaching, broken down into its component parts, to make it easy to understand.
-Each of those teachings gel together to form one, complete foundation, so if it’s something we go back and forth to, we might not fully receive all of the teaching it has to offer.
+Each of those teachings gels together to form one, complete foundation, so if it’s something we go back and forth to, we might not fully receive all of the teachings it has to offer.
 So, I’d suggest taking a season out, so please find below some study ideas.